On the Cosmological Stability of the Higgs Instability: The dynamics in the interior of the Higgs bubbles

 \section{The dynamics in the interior of the Higgs bubbles}

-In this Section we are going to discuss the dynamics in the interior of the bubbles which are formed when the Higgs field, due to the stochastic fluctuations during inflation, overcomes the barrier of its potential and rolls down the potential along the unbounded from below direction.
+In this Section we are going to discuss the dynamics in the interior of the bubbles which are formed when the Higgs field overcomes the barrier of its potential and rolls down the potential along the unbounded from below direction.
+Bubble formation can occur either through a stochastic process during inflation (interpretable as a Hawking Moss process~\cite{Linde:1990flp}), or through a Coleman-de Luccia tunneling~\cite{Coleman:1980aw} or through oscillating Fubini instantons~\cite{Lee:2014ula}\footnote{In the following we will use the word “bubble" to indicate the formation of a true vacuum domain, even though technically it refers only to the nucleation mechanism.}.